Welcome!

 In September 2021, I started a postdoctoral fellowship at McGill University working in collaboration with Professor Erica E. M. Moodie in the Department of Epidemiology, Biostatistics and Occupational Health.

 In the Fall 2021, I was supposed to visit North Carolina State University (NCSU) for 6 months as a research scholar and to work in the Department of Statistics under the supervision of Professor Marie Davidian.
-Due to the covid19 pandemic, McGill University banned non-essential travels for a few months, and my collaboration turned to virtual.
-I am very pleased to have this opportunity.
+Due to the covid19 pandemic, my collaboration turned to virtual.
+I am very pleased to have had this opportunity.

 Research Interests

-In previous work, we considered (biasing) imbalances in the data due to both confounding factors and outcome-dependent monitoring times when making causal inference on the marginal effect of an intervention on a continuous, longitudinal outcome.
-We also extended that work to the setting where the covariate process affecting visit times is endogenous; endogeneity may create long-term dependencies between the outcome and the monitoring processes (in press, work accepted for publication in Annals of Applied Statistics).
-In a more recent manuscript, we extended that work to the scenario where the exposure is continuous, and the outcome is ordinal.
-In that setting, a generalized inverse probability of treatment weight was used to account for confounding, and the proportional odds model was used to model the association between the exposure and the outcome.
-The methodology was applied to assess the marginal effect of an increase in the time spent playing video games on suicide attempts, in the Add Health study in the US.
+In previous work, we considered imbalances in the data due to both confounding factors and outcome-dependent monitoring times when drawing causal inference on the marginal effect of an intervention on a continuous, longitudinal outcome.
+We also extended that work to the setting in which the covariate process affecting visit times is endogenous; endogeneity may create long-term dependencies between the outcome and the monitoring processes.
+In a more recent manuscript, we extended that work to continuous exposure and ordinal outcomes.

 More details on previous publications can be found on my Google Scholar account.
 Please feel free to touch base if you would be interested in a collaboration!